NCAR/lsfsql/INSTALL.md

 * Fully funtional LSF installation
   * Path to C include: $LSF_BINDIR/../../include
   * Path to LSF Libs: $LSF_LIBDIR
-  * LSF should be setup to roll the lsb.acct files
+  * LSF should be setup to roll the lsb.acct files (optional but highly suggested)
     * In lsb.parms to roll once a day, set the following:
 ```
 ACCT_ARCHIVE_AGE = 1